bhelsel/kuadrc.xnat/README.md

 We have made the XNAT API Validation process simple through our `validate_credentials` function which gets called each time a user makes a call to a XNAT API endpoint.
-Upon the first use of any of the kuadrc.xnat functions, the `validate_credentials` will prompt the user to add the server, alias, and secret to their "~/.Renviron" file.
+Upon the first use of any of the kuadrc.xnat functions, the `validate_credentials` will prompt the user to add the server, alias, and secret to their ".Renviron" file.
 The alias and secret can be added by entering your username and password into the R console when prompted or logging into your XNAT server and manually generating an alias token to retrieve the alias and secret to copy and paste